Flowers and Ash Overview

 With the help of her friends, Lisette embarks on a quest to uncover the truth behind the vanishings.
 Throughout her journey, Lisette unlocks the secrets to a land born of conflict and betrayal – and discovers the truth about herself.
 Along the way, she will meet the fair folk of Evergreen Forest and confront the monsters that invade her land.

-Flowers and Ash is a magical tale of love, loyalty, and courage.
+Flowers and Ash is a magical tale of love, hope, and courage.

 There be no greater good than that of a unified kingdom.
 One land, one people, one Mother. ~King Lazoran Ⅲ